 The course covers the basic principles of Mendelian and quantitative genetics as they apply to farm animal production.
 Breeds and improvement programs are discussed for each species.
 Specific topics include selection procedures and recording programs, computer simulation of breeding programs, and applications of biotechnology.

-AS24: Principles of Disease Instructor: To be announced.
+AS24: Principles of Disease

 Prerequisites: AS10, B15, B20, B225

 Corequisite: AS47